- FAQ (frequently asked questions)

 5. Can I visit your location?
 Where can I demo your guitars?

 We are closed to the public and do not offer a showroom.
 Palir Guitars is located on private property.
-If you are close to the area, we would love to meet up to discuss your custom build in a public setting.
+If you are close to the area, we would love to meet up if our current work load allows us to be free to discuss your custom build in a public setting.

 We attend the Summer NAMM trade show in Nashville, TN once a year.
 This is our chance to let the industry and public a like demo our guitars as well as meet us in person.
 For more information please visit the NAMM website.